vanHeemstraPublications/dev-to/articles/globetrotters_with_step-ca_series/globetrotters-with-step-ca-episode-07.md

 part: 7
 ---

-## The Border Officer's Little Black Book
+## Episode 7: The Border Officer's Little Black Book

 We glossed over something important back in Episode 4.
 We said a relying party can verify a certificate's signature if they know the issuer's public key.
 Fine -- but how, exactly, does the relying party come to know that public key in the first place?
 Somebody had to tell them, at some point, to trust it.